This primary color indoor hunt screams, play with me!

 Why is this color hunt for preschool so important?

-Try to add these two words to your daily conversations today:
+Try to add the words sort and classify to your daily conversations:

 See that?
 Color activities typically begin with everyday items you already own.
 Toddler activities are best kept simple to invite ways to play through learning!